vidushi-agarwal/video_frontend/README.md

 # video_frontend
-this frontend contains video rendered using webcamera using technique of js.
+This frontend contains video rendered using webcamera using technique of js.
 An effective frontend used with capstone and face login